MENU

 But Biden’s apparent cognitive decline has now triggered responses from senior Democrats that he needs to be replaced at the Convention in August.
 But they acted surprised!
 Yet the decline has been visible to the whole world for a few years now.
 The conspiracy theorists will have a field day—that a last-minute replacement in Chicago had been in the works all along, to give the new candidate a honeymoon-period boost, a new, untarnished, younger image.
 Three names, all governors, are being thrown around: Gretchen Whitmer (Michigan), Gavin Newsom (California), and J.D.
 Pritzker (Illinois).
 The money raised is attached to the Biden-Harris ticket, so it needs to be someone who can either raise new money quickly (apparently Newsom) or one who already has it (Pritzker, whose estimated wealth is about $3.5 billion).

-Now a third debate, if there is one more after the respective Conventions to boost the newcomer, may be worth watching.
+Now a second debate, if there is one more after the respective Conventions and it features a newcomer for the Democrats, may be worth watching.

 Walter Donway